Great Glen Fault: Location

-History
+Geological history

 The Great Glen Fault has a long movement history.
 It formed towards the end of the Caledonian orogeny associated with the collision between the Laurentia and Baltic tectonic plates at the end of the Silurian continuing into the Early Devonian (likely age range 430–390 Ma (million years)).
 The movement at that time was sinistral (left-lateral), the same as the closely related set of faults sub-parallel to the main part of the Great Glen Fault, which include the Strathconon Fault and Strathglass Faults to the northwest and the Laggan Fault, Tyndrum Fault, and Ericht-Laidon Fault to the southeast.
 The second main phase of movement was during the Carboniferous, this time with a dextral sense.

 The exact timing is uncertain, but associated folds within the Devonian are cut by members of the Late Carboniferous to Early Permian dyke swarm.
 The Great Glen Fault had its final phase of movement during the Late Cretaceous to Early Tertiary.
 The displacement is estimated to be 64 miles (104 km).

 Erosion along the fault zone during Quaternary glaciation formed Loch Ness.

-The fault is mostly inactive today, but occasional moderate tremors have been recorded over the past 150 years which has meant that seismic buffers are built into the Kessock Bridge carrying the A9 road out of Inverness.
-None of the modern day infrastructure has been affected by the tremors; the most recent significant event to affect Inverness and the surrounding area occurred in September 1901 and was approximately a 5.0 magnitude quake.
+Recent history

 In the 19th century, a boat canal known as the Caledonian Canal was dug through the Great Glen; the canal is still used today.

+Seismic activity

+There is not agreement about whether the Great Glen Fault is "active" – accumulating seismic slip.
+Some parts of the fault are moving in opposite directions, but the extent of displacement is not agreed on.
+The displacement could be at least the full length of the exposed fault on mainland Scotland.

+Most researchers consider the fault active or a "reactivated strike-slip fault within the continental crust" that is accumulating tectonic strain.
+Some researchers say the observed seismic activity of the last 300 years does not support a theory of re-activation.
+According to Roger Musson, the fault does not show any signs of present activity.
+Musson places the 1901 Inverness earthquake on a secondary fault of the Great Glen Fault.

+Occasional moderate tremors have been recorded over the past 150 years.
+Accordingly seismic buffers were incorporated into the Kessock Bridge carrying the A9 road out of Inverness.